About

 Jo-Anne Anita Bryan is an Ottawa-based Artist experiencing life through the intersections of being Black, Deaf, Queer, and Woman.
 Her artistry includes American Sign Language (ASL) storytelling and performance.
 Jo-Anne is one-quarter of the Speaking Vibrations group; they did their first performance at Uproar Arts Festival (2019).
 Jo-Anne performed her ASL storytelling Where You Come From (Phenomena Festival, 2019) and 400 years (Sound Off Festival, 2021).
 When not performing, she works as ASL consultant/Deaf interpreter to interpreters and Deaf theatre actors and creates illustrations in her spare time.
 She wants to ensure that theatre is accessible to Deaf communities.

-A Southeast Asian woman in a dark blue robe poses against a black background.
+A Vietnamese woman in a dark blue robe poses against a black background.

 King Kimbit